Pacific Ferries & Tours is a Vancouver tour company that used to offer whale watching excursions as well as ferry services to various destinations.

 Changes to Pacific Ferries Services

 Note: Pacific Ferries no longer operates its whale watching excursions.
-As of 2019, it now offers sightseeing boat tours to Indian Arm and Howe Sound instead.
-Click Pacific Ferries for information about the company’s new tour offerings, or click Vancouver Whale Watching Tours for other whale watching tour options.
+In 2019 it offered sightseeing boat tours to Indian Arm and Howe Sound instead.
+Click Pacific Ferries for information about the company, or click Vancouver Whale Watching Tours for other whale watching tour options.

 Sightseeing Tours with Pacific Ferries